Frequently Asked Questions

 Arlington Public Schools Transportation Services receives as many as 100 calls daily.
 Below is a list of frequently asked questions.
 If your questions are not answered here, please do not hesitate to contact us at 703-228-8670.

 Who is eligible for bus transportation in Arlington?

 Arlington Public Schools provides safe transportation to and from school for enrolled students living beyond a one-mile walking distance from elementary schools and a one and one-half mile walking distance from middle and high schools (property line to property line).
 To ask if your student is eligible for transportation services, please call your child's school.

 How will I know if my child has been assigned for transportation?

 Transportation Services mails letters to the parents of APS students who are eligible for bus transportation.
 The letter includes the child's bus route number, bus stop and pickup time.
 The lower portion of the letter includes a "voucher."
-A separate letter is mailed to children who live in the school "walk zone" and are not eligible to receive transportation services.

 When will I learn my child's bus schedule for the next school year?